raspberrypilearning/mood-indicator/en/step_4.md

 --- task ---

-Import the type of input component you are using from the picozero library:
+Import the type(s) of input component you are using from the picozero library then create a variables for the pin(s) that you have connected it to:

 **Tip:** You can combine multiple imports into one line, for example `from picozero import LED, Button`.

---- collapse ---

----
-title: Import Button
----

---- code ---
----
-language: python
-filename: mood-check-in.py
-line_numbers: false
----

-from picozero import Button

---- /code ---

---- /collapse ---

---- collapse ---

----
-title: Import Switch
----

---- code ---
----
-language: python
-filename: mood-check-in.py
-line_numbers: false
----

-from picozero import Switch

---- /code ---

---- /collapse ---

---- collapse ---

----
-title: Import Potentiometer
----

---- code ---
----
-language: python
-filename: mood-check-in.py
-line_numbers: false
----

-from picozero import Pot

---- /code ---

---- /collapse ---

---- /task ---

---- task ---

-Create a variable for each input component using the pin that you have connected it to:

 [[[single-button-pins]]]
 [[[multiple-button-pins]]]